CraftiMantis/DivoomLinuxTool/README.md

 ## TimeGate Devices

-If you have a TimeGate device with multiple screens:
+TimeGates device with multiple screens:

 1. When you select the device, you'll be prompted to choose which screen (1-5) to use
 2. Each screen on the TimeGate can be controlled independently